EdgarZerpaZG/sprint-4-api/README.md

 3. Run in the terminal:
 ```
+npm install
 npm run dev
 ```

-4. Open the local url:
+4. Open the localhost url:
 - Example: http://localhost:5173/

-5. Aditional feature with Testing(Jest), open the terminal and run:
+5. Additional feature with Testing(Jest), open the terminal and run:
 ```
 npm run test
 ```